joeygrable94/BasecampSCSS/README.md

-# BasecampSCSSSCSS
+# BasecampSCSS

 Welcome to BasecampSCSS, a SCSS prototyping framework which allows you to write production ready code at a rapid development pace.

-View the latest stable version in use at [JoeyGrable.com/git/BasecampSCSSSCSS](http://joeygrable.com/git/BasecampSCSSSCSS/)
+View the latest stable version in use at [JoeyGrable.com/git/BasecampSCSS](http://joeygrable.com/git/BasecampSCSS/)